Truax Field - 1st to eliminate facility-based foam

 |0

-This work, Truax Field - 1st to eliminate facility-based foam [Image 4 of 4], by Isabella Jansen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Truax Field - 1st to eliminate facility-based foam, by Isabella Jansen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT